Strategic Management for Sustainability

 On successful completion of this subject, students should be able to:

-- Analyse strategic business environments and develop critically the process of formulation, implementation, evaluation and communication of sustainable strategies;
+- Analyse strategic business environments and critically develop the process of formulation, implementation, evaluation and communication of sustainable strategies in national and global settings to responsibly solve managerial problems

-- Identify and critique different means by which organisations achieve competitive advantage for sustainability;
+- Distinguish and critique different means by which organisations achieve competitive advantage for sustainability

-- Reflect the capabilities to think holistically about domestic and international organisational strategies in a variety of industries and circumstances;
+- Reflect, synthesise and evaluate domestic and international organisational strategies in a variety of industries and circumstances

 - Strategic management process